 If you'd like to pass comments, or the marina cannot resolve your query, then please share your comments via our online form.
 Please do give us your feedback as it helps us keep on improving your waterside experience.

 We will acknowledge your email, and in most instances, where a response is required, we will reply within 7 working days.

-Our annual contract holders can benefit from reciprocal moorings at other Aquavista marinas.
-You can read more about that here, in our Reciprocal Moorings Policy.
+Our annual contract holders can benefit from Explore 34 at other Aquavista marinas.
+You can read more about that here, in our Explore 34 Policy.

 Before making a journey, you should make contact with your alternative chosen Aquavista marina to ensure they have space for your boat.
-Berths can be reserved for you to stay for up to 28 days (our London marinas have a maximum stay of 14 days).
+Berths can be reserved for you to stay for up to 34 days and you can have unlimited visits to any of our 29 marina locations.

 Yes - and we highly recommend that you visit your selected marina before signing an agreement with us so that you can meet the team, get a feel for the environment and ask as many questions as you like.
 Please contact the marina before you arrive so that we can make sure a member of the team is available to let you in and show you around, as a lot of our marinas are locked and gated communities.

 When you live at the marina for more of the time, there is an increased use of marina facilities such as waste services and maintenance costs.
 Planning permission for residential moorings also come with conditions that cost additional money to implement, including everything from creating car parks to conducting ecological surveys and contributions to local authority through S106 agreements.
 Additionally, the marina is used as an official postal address, allowing for post handling and the ability to be registered with local community services and is legally your main residency in the UK.

 Don’t forget, VAT is also included in your mooring fee.
 HMRC do allow some exceptions, for example, if the craft is a 'qualifying ship' or a defined houseboat without an engine.
 We always follow their guidelines and advice.